svenstaro/proby/README.md

 [![dependency status](https://deps.rs/repo/github/svenstaro/proby/status.svg)](https://deps.rs/repo/github/svenstaro/proby)
 [![license](http://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/svenstaro/proby/blob/master/LICENSE)

-A single-binary web server to probe whether hosts are reachable on certain ports and return result on HTTP.
+**Check whether hosts are reachable on certain ports and return result on HTTP**

 Its intended purpose is to be a bridge server for services that can only probe container or application health on HTTP.
+Oh, and it's just a single binary that works everywhere!

 ## What is this